paulMery/moov-node/docs/output/_index.md

 weight: 10
 ---

+## Overview

+The Moov Node SDK allows you to interact with the Moov API from applications written in server-side JavaScript.
+With our Node library, you can make API calls with fewer lines of code and move money faster.

 ## Installation
-You can download and install the node SDK from npm
+You can download and install the Node SDK from npm.
 ```
 npm i @moovio@node
 ```

-Then import it into your project.
+After you've installed the Node SDK, import it into your project.
 ```javascript
 import { Moov } from "@moovio/node";
 ```